rupadarshiray/rupadarshiray.github.io/content/academia/my-notes.md

 title: 'My notes'
 aliases: ''
 ---

+## Summer '22

+Before the start of semester 2, I took notes on quantum physics and non-linear dynamics, which remain incomplete.

 ## Monsoon '22

+In semester 3, I (hand-wrote) notes for the course on differential geometry of curves and surfaces.

 - [MTH201](https://rupadarshiray.github.io/academicmatters/IISERM-MS21/MTH201/MTH201-lecture-notes.pdf) - Geometry of curves and surfaces

 ## Spring '23

+In semester 4, I "audited" the course on algebraic topology.

 - *Algebraic topology*

 ## Monsoon '23

+In semester 5, I starting [[what-is-obsidian|taking notes in Obsidian]] in class.

 - *Set theory and logic*

 ## Spring '24

+Tried taking notes on *Knots* (credited) in semester 6, but they remain incomplete.

 - *Knots and braids*